lcaciagl/Language_WM_FLE_vs_TLE/README.md

 - Quantification of task-related effects across seven canonical functional systems (described in Yeo, Krienen al., J. Neurophysiol 2011)
 - Profiling of task-effects along the principal gradient of intrinsic functional connectivity (described in Margulies et al., P.N.A.S.
 2016)

-The manuscript (Caciagli et al. _Brain_ 2022) and its Supplementary Material are available at the following link https://academic.oup.com/brain/article-abstract/145/3/807/6550973
+The manuscript (Caciagli et al. _Brain_ 2022; mentorship by Drs.
+Dani S. Bassett, Matthias J. Koepp and Boris C. Bernhardt) and its Supplementary Material are available at the following link https://academic.oup.com/brain/article-abstract/145/3/807/6550973

+# Questions

+For any queries, please contact Lorenzo Caciagli (https://twitter.com/CaciagliLorenzo)